Psalm 67: Judaism

 In some congregations, Psalm 67 is recited before Maariv on Motzei Shabbat.
-It's also recited by some before Barukh she'amar and after counting the Omer.
+It is also recited by some before Barukh she'amar and after counting the Omer.

 Catholic Church

 Saint Benedict of Nursia selected this psalm as the first psalm of the solemn office at the Sunday lauds.
 (Rule of St. Benedict, chapter XII).
 In a certain number of abbeys which maintain tradition, this Sunday service always begins with it.
 Saint Benedict also asked to perform this psalm during the lauds of the week (chapter XIII).
 However, other psalms later replaced Psalm 66 (67), with the exception of Sunday, so that all 150 psalms are read weekly.

 It is one of the four invitatory prayers of the daily office, and is recited at the vespers of Wednesday of the second week, 8 and at the lauds of the Tuesday of the third week of the four weekly cycle of liturgical prayers.

 It is read or sung at several Masses throughout the year because of its theme of the universal grace of God: on the Friday of the third week of Advent, and in the octave of the nativity of Mary.
 It is also found on the 20th Sunday of the year A (the first of the three years of the cycle of readings intended to ensure that "a more representative portion of sacred Scripture should be read to the people over a prescribed number of years"), the 6th Sunday of Easter in year C and the Wednesday of the 4th week of Easter.